-Where to Stay, eat and shop on a vacation in the Hamptons on a budget
+Where to Stay, Eat and Shop on a Vacation in the Hamptons NY on a Budget

 By Jessica Taryn Zolotorofe

 Updated June 2022

 The sweet, unmistakable aroma of freshly baked chocolate chip cookies, pies, and French vanilla coffee surrounds them.
-There are no hostels in the Hamptons, but that doesn't mean there are no cheap hotels.
+There are no hostels in the Hamptons, but that doesn’t mean there are no cheap hotels.

-Lucky to find a seat on a bench outside Simon’s Beach Bakery, a variety of people come together to listen to the sound of a young, local band covering their favorite rock songs.
+Lucky to find a seat on a bench outside Beach Bakery Cafe, on Long Island, a variety of people come together to listen to the sound of a young, local band covering their favorite rock songs.
 A hundred people congregate on the sidewalk, singing, and dancing.

 Two women in high-heeled pumps, bright print, skin-tight Capri pants, expensive designer tank tops, and large, ‘movie star-esque’, sunglasses “Twist and Shout” side by side with a couple in torn Levi shorts, and cotton ‘Westhampton Beach’ T-shirts made just down the street in the T-shirt shop.

 The couple each holds one of their tiny daughter’s hands and they swing her in the air to the beat of the music.
 She giggles uncontrollably.
 Seven or eight young children run in and out of the crowd in bathing suit bottoms, flip-flops and sweatshirts.